 *These statements have not been evaluated by the FDA.
 Most of the scientific research on medicinal plants has happened in Germany, through their government funded regulatory Commission E. You can read translations on many species of medicinal plants here.
 Please do your own research when consuming plants and berries.

 Elderberry has long been used in herbal medicine and it’s easy to continue this healthy tradition today.
 I have taken elderberry daily during the fall and winter months for several years and I now regularly give it to my young children to ward off the germs of preschool and kindergarten!
 I have always made elderberry syrup, but this past fall I experimented with making elderberry shrub.
 Shrub is a traditional beverage made with apple cider vinegar, fruit, and honey.
-Shrubs were very common in colonial America as a way to preserve the fruits of the summer months.
-Though their popularity waned after the introduction of refrigeration, they are making a comeback.
+Shrubs were very common in before the introduction of refrigeration as a way to preserve the fruits of the summer months.

 Because of the vinegar, elderberry shrub is not as sweet as syrup, but my kids like the tangy bitterness of the shrub.
 I think it’s also good practice to regularly consume bitter food, as bitters help aid digestion, detoxify our livers and have many other benefits.
 Making elderberry shrub is also much easier to make than syrup, and you also end up with a larger quantity of liquid (you have to really cook down elderberries to make a good syrup), maximizing the use of your elderberries, which is particularly helpful if you only have a limited amount.

 For my kids, I mix about a teaspoon with water or sparkling water daily.
 Personally, I like to take it straight as medicine, or I mix it with sparkling water for a refreshing mocktail.
 If you want to experiment with cocktails, try mixing a splash of elderberry with rum, sparkling water and a squeeze of lime.